Glossary for Silk Texiles

 kantha style – an embroidery style from India, which uses a running stich to add detail to a textile

-muga silk – silk produced from the cocoons of Anthereae assamensis (Saturniidae)
+muga silk – silk produced from the cocoons of Antheraea assamensis (Saturniidae)

-spun yarn - made from the twisting of silk fibers to form yarn
+spun yarn - made from the twisting of fibers to form yarn

 stick lac - branches of trees coated with a resin (lac) produced by scale insects (Laccifer lacca) and used to produce a red dye

-tasar silk – silk produced from the cocoons of Anthereae paphia, A. pernyi, and A. proylei
+tasar silk – silk produced from the cocoons of Antheraea paphia and A. proylei

-temperate tasar silk – silk produced from the cocoons of Anthereae proylei, reared on oaks
+temperate tasar silk – silk produced from the cocoons of Antheraea proylei, reared on oaks, also called oak tasar in India

 textiles – pieces of fabric made from woven (warp and weft) fibers

-tropical tasar silk - silk produced from the cocoons of Anthereae paphia
+tropical tasar silk - silk produced from the cocoons of Antheraea paphia

-turmeric (Curcuma longa) – a plant in the ginger family, whose root is used for seasoning food and dye production
+turmeric (Curcuma longa) – a plant in the ginger family, whose root is used for seasoning food and dye production, when used as a dye it is fugitive (fades with light exposure)

 tussah – silk similar to tasar, but produced in China from the cocoons of Antheraea pernyi